 We are also guided through our intuition: Reliability is always the issue when it comes to trusting our intuition.
 It is subjective for sure.
 This is why it is scarcely used in science, investments, mathematics, and other like disciplines.
 It can however be very useful for personal relationships and some business decisions.
 Intuition sharpens our observations of how things work and what they really are.
 Intuition is a sense of the truth of things; at least until the facts come into view that indicate something different.
 It’s okay to trust ourselves.
 Many times it’s right.

 Many an entrepreneur has hatched a new business because they had a feeling about a venture before any verifiable evidence confirmed it would be successful.
 Corporate and political leaders have stuck their neck out to do something new against the warnings of trusted advisors because they just had a deep conviction, an intuition, it would work or simply should be done.

 Many a romance has blossomed into lasting and happy marriages.
 Relationships that start with an inkling, a sort of intuition, that this could be the right person.
 Hopefully the facts confirm the intuitive feelings we had at first glance.
 This is one of the reasons it ‘s important to be who we are when presenting ourselves to others; especially someone we might spend our life with.

+We are guided by our past experiences: We often reason, if it has happened this way before it is probable it will happen this way again!
 We have a lot of biographical detail about King David in the Bible.
-David is just a teenage musician and shepherd; with no military skill or training.
+David is just a teenage musician and shepherd with no military skill or training.
 There was a standoff between the armies of Israel and the Philistines.
-The Philistine leadership came up with a unique challenge that they presented to the armies of Israel; the battle would be decided between their giant warrior Goliath and any Israeli soldier who had the guts to fight him, there were no takers.
+The Philistine leadership came up with a unique and lopsided challenge so they could avoid an all out war.
+They proposed that the battle would be decided between a gigantic warrior named Goliath and any Israeli soldier who had the guts to fight him – there were no takers.
+War looked eminent.